Help your body flush out toxins and boost your immune system with a ginger detox salt bath.

-However, a good sweat can help release an overload of toxins stored in the body.
+However, a good sweat now and then can help the body.
 Sweating can also help get rid of certain colds because the bacteria can’t survive the higher body temperature.

 Pull Out Impurities

-Baking soda is such a standby for a healing, relaxing bath.
+It makes the water feel softer on our skin.
 This pantry staple can help relieve itchy skin, kill bacteria that causes foot odor, and even help with urinary tract and yeast infections.

 For folks with extremely sensitive skin, the ginger might prove to be irritating.
 Test a small bit in a bath first before adding an entire 1/2 cup.

 If you have specific medical conditions, make sure the baking soda or epsom salts won’t cause any issues for you, double check with your doctor or medical professional if you are unsure.
 Baking soda baths are not recommended for people with high blood pressure or diabetes.
 It is always best to be overly cautious.